Oriental rugs are 100% hand-knotted rugs using all-natural plant & animal fibers, like silk, wool, and cotton. They

 Rugs with wool foundation are more prone to moth damage as compared to rugs with cotton foundation.
 All types of moth damage can be repaired but in case the damage is very expensive, the repair work may also involve rebuilding the foundation.

-Most rugs can be restored to almost original, no matter what kind of damage or how extensive it may be.
+Most Persian and Oriental rugs can be restored to almost original, no matter what kind of damage or how extensive it may be.
 Even in the case of very extensive damage, it is still advisable to check in with a rug repair professional and get their recommendation and cost of repair before throwing your rug out.